Qualys/community/containerSecurity/README.md

 3. Qualys API Password
 4. Image Id

-In CI/CD pipeline, *after* you build your docker image, execute this script with correct arguments.
+In CI/CD pipeline, execute this script with correct arguments **after** you build your docker image, and **before** you push it to registry.
+Make sure you aren't deleting the image before this script executes.

 `./validate_image.sh ${QUALYS_API_SERVER} ${USERNAME} ${PASSWORD} ${DOCKER_IMAGE_ID}`